quishqa/lumiaR/README.md

 ## How to use

-Currently, we have one function to read the NH3 data.

 ### Loading NH3 data

-To load the NH3, we use the function `read_nh3_files`.
+To load the NH3 data, we use the function `read_nh3_files`.
 In this example, we read the data for December, 2022.
 It will return a data frame with `date` and `NH3` columns.